200.00 | Standards for Conduct for Research

 200.00 Standards for Conduct for Research

-220.00 Research Misconduct.
 All MSU researchers are expected to conduct scholarly research and publish the results with the highest standards of ethical conduct, truth, and accuracy.
-The University has established policies and procedures, consistent with federal regulations, for responding to allegations of research misconduct.
+The University has established policies and procedures consistent with Federal regulations for responding to allegations of research misconduct.
 The policy establishes a method for reporting and investigating such allegations.
 Any suspected research misconduct should be reported to the dean of the relevant college.
-[Faculty Handbook §§ 430-439 http://www2.montana.edu/policy/faculty_handbook/fh400.html#430.00]
+The Faculty Handbook, Section 430, details the University policies on research misconduct.

-240.00 Nepotism.
-MSU policy prohibits employees from participation in employment decisions concerning relatives.
-[Personnel Policies and Procedures Manual § 430 http://www2.montana.edu/policy/personnel/per400.html#430.00].
-Further, employing or contracting with relatives in sponsored research is prohibited unless explicitly approved in accordance with the procedures contained in the Nepotism policy.
-MSU’s policy conforms to federal regulations governing conflicts of interests.
-The prohibition applies to all types of employee appointments including hourly, temporary, and student employees as well as to the selection of contractors and vendors.
+MSU policy prohibits employees from participating in employment decisions concerning relatives.
+“Nepotism” is defined by state statute as “the bestowal of political patronage by reason of relationship rather than merit” (Office of Legal Counsel, Nepotism).
+The MSU Personnel Manual, Section 430 provides further clarification of nepotism and how to avoid it during the hiring process.
+These policies emphasize that MSU employees may not employ or contract with relatives in sponsored research unless explicitly approved in accordance with the procedures contained in the Nepotism policy.
+MSU’s policy conforms to Federal regulations related to governing conflicts of interests.
+The prohibition applies to all types of employee appointments including hourly, temporary, and student employees, as well as to the selection of contracts and vendors.

-250.00 Sexual Harassment.
-MSU is committed to maintaining an environment free of sexual harassment, including the research environment.
-For more information about the sexual harassment policy and training, contact the office of Human Resources/Affirmative Action.
-[Personnel Policy and Procedures Manual http://www2.montana.edu/policy/personnel/per1200.html#1210.00]
+MSU is committed to maintaining an environment free of sexual harassment not to exclude the research environment.
+For more information about the sexual harassment policy and training, contact the Office of Institutional Equity and/or consult the Code of Conduct, Policies, Regulations and Reports, “Discrimination and Sexual Misconduct Policy and Procedures.”

-260.00 Non-Discrimination.
 MSU is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, sexual preference, marital status, age, religion, creed or political belief, mental or physical handicap or disability, or status as a Vietnam era or disabled veteran.
-[Personnel Policies and Procedures Manual § 1220.00 http://www2.montana.edu/policy/personnel/per1200.html#1210.00]
+The MSU Policies and Procedures manual provides further clarification on discrimination.